Being Vulnerable - Safal Niveshak

 The Sketchbook of Wisdom: A Hand-Crafted Manual on the Pursuit of Wealth and Good Life

 Buy your copy of the book Morgan Housel calls “a masterpiece.”
 It contains 50 timeless ideas – from Lord Krishna to Charlie Munger, Socrates to Warren Buffett, and Steve Jobs to Naval Ravikant – as they apply to our lives today.
-Click here to buy now at a special discount (available only till tonight, 31st Oct.
-2023).
+Click here to buy now.

+The cave you fear to enter holds the treasure you seek. ~ Joseph Campbell

 I was 23, straight out of college, when I came to Mumbai in 2001.
 I had come from a small town in Rajasthan with a population of under 2 lac, or 0.02 crore.
 Mumbai was 80 times more crowded, and I was scared.